 Still, the federal government is aware of the problem.

-“Delivering adequate health care is an ongoing challenge with major implications for public safety,” said briefing notes prepared last spring for Public Safety Minister Vic Toews, obtained by The Canadian Press through an Access to Information request.
+“Delivering adequate healthcare is an ongoing challenge with major implications for public safety,” said briefing notes prepared last spring for Public Safety Minister Vic Toews, obtained by The Canadian Press through an Access to Information request.

 A spokeswoman for Correctional Service Canada said the department evaluates the care given to prisoners based on their individual needs, not by age.